BorisTheBrave/sylves/docs/articles/modifiers/wrapmodifier.md

 The WrapModifier modifier works as follows.
 To take a step in the wrapped grid, first take a step in the unbounded grid, then jump from that cell to a "canonical" cell found inside the bounds of the grid.

 So it's necessary to supply both a bounded grid, and a canonicalize function.
-The function is responsible for moving back inside.
+This function is responsible for moving back inside the bounds.

 In this example, we start with an infinite square grid.
 We then make a bounded grid that only contains 4 cells: (0, 0), (0, 1), (1, 0) and (1, 1).
 Finally, we make a `Canonicalize` function that replaces any cell in the infinte grid with the corresponding one of the 4 cells inside the bounds.